rjawesome/Infinity-Judge/server/problems_example/summation/README.txt

-Edit testcase files in linux based editors (vim, nano) to avoid problems with newline Alternatively, you can reformat files using dos2unix (apt-get install dos2unix)
+*Do not include this file in the folder when making your own files* Edit testcase files in linux based editors (vim, nano) to avoid problems with newline Alternatively, you can reformat files using dos2unix (apt-get install dos2unix)